 - 25+ Best Ecommerce Personalization Tips and Tools to Get You Started from OptiMonk

 Step 2: Pick your tool.
-You can start by personalizing your email campaigns using the email automation tool you’re already using, or you can go all in and start investing in a tool like Optimizely.
+You can start by personalizing your email campaigns using the email automation tool you’re already using, or you can go all in.
 What you end up doing first will ultimately depend on how much time you have to spend on personalization.

 Step 3: Test and test often.
 The key to using personalization to drive conversions is to constantly be testing new personalization ideas and pulling actionable learnings from your efforts.
 Not sure what kind of tests to run?
 Dig into the resources shared in step 1—they present a handful of great ideas that you can start with.